Fluorescent ban precedes new intelligent beginnings

 Famed for their highly efficient abilities to light large areas, fluorescents fast became the de facto lighting for factories, warehouses, schools, retail stores, and municipal spaces the world over.
 But for most of us operating in the lighting industry, we’ve long known that their days were numbered.

-Pursuant to the RoHS Directive, over the course of the coming year, the production and sale of new fluorescent lighting stock will become illegal.
+Pursuant to the RoHS Directive, over the course of the coming year, the production and sale of new fluorescent lighting stock will become illegal within the EU.
 The time has come to phase out the use of toxic materials, such as mercury and phosphorus, to protect human health and the environment from their adverse effects.

 The new regulation will further galvanize the transition away from legacy light sources to digitized LED versions.
 Proven to yield energy savings of up to 70%, such measures will ensure LEDs are taken into use across all public, private, and commercial spaces.